senaite/senaite.impress/README.md

 receive a single report object, while multi reports receive a collection of report objects.

-`senaite.publisher` uses the report name to distinguish between a single- and multi report.
+`senaite.impress` uses the report name to distinguish between a single- and multi report.
 A report starting or ending with the workd `Multi`, e.g.
 `MultiReport.pt` or `PublicationReportMulti.pt` will be considered as a multi report and it will receive all selected objects in a `collection`.